- The health and safety of members of the Plymouth State University community is a primary concern.

-- Students may be reluctant to seek assistance for themselves or someone else for fear of facing action from the Office of Student Conduct and Community Standards.
+- Students may be reluctant to seek assistance for themselves or someone else for fear of facing action from the Office of the Dean of Students.

 - Plymouth State University seeks to remove barriers that prevent students from seeking the medical attention they need.

 - Our mission seeks to build a community where students are active and engaged participants sharing in the responsibility of caring for others.
 This policy is geared towards building structures and policies to support a caring and nurturing environment.

 Note: This policy only provides amnesty from violations of the PSU Code of Conduct.
 It does not grant amnesty for criminal, civil, or legal consequences for violations of federal, state, or local law.